-There Is No Fear (Children of the Knight #3)
+There Is No Fear (THE LANCE CHRONICLES #3)

 Once upon a time in the City of Angels, a boy was arrested, and the world paused…

 The media trailed the black and white all the way to the Hollywood station, and many reporters arrived there first.
 Thus cameras rolled when Lance was summarily yanked from the back of the cruiser by the aggressive cop so hard his shoulders shrieked with pain, and then shoved up the steps into the station.
 He had to keep shaking his unrestrained hair out of his face just to see where he was going because of the rough pushing and dragging by the officer.

 Reporters had already massed within the lobby.
 They snapped pictures and threw questions right and left at Lance, but he still felt slightly dazed by the crack to his head and the enormity of his circumstances.
 All he could do was look uncertainly from beneath his hair as the faces and cameras flew past.

 The cop dragged him to a room with one door and no windows and slammed him hard into a stiff-backed wooden chair.
 Pain shot up his back, but he forced himself not to make a sound, not to even grimace.
 The asshole cop and his partner stepped from the room and closed the door.
 Lance heard the lock click, sealing him within.

 His mind whirled as he sat painfully in the chair.
 His hands had long since gone numb, and his shoulders felt like they were being wrenched from their sockets.
 Attempted murder?
 What the hell?
 Who was he supposed to have almost killed?
 Or was this another attempt to derail their election objective, a trumped up scandal to destroy his credibility in the eyes of the voters, credibility he’d worked so hard to regain after those early drunken escapades?
 He shook his head, trying to clear his thoughts.
 He hadn’t done anything wrong.
 They’d have to see that soon and let him go, right?